Yep. It’s true.

 The Centers for Disease Control and the National Cancer Institute recommend you eat at least 5 servings of fruits and veggies, per day.

 But 9+ servings per day is essential, if you want to transform your health.
 (Most Americans average a measly 1 serving of fruits and veggies, per day.)

-Our modern processed food diet has left our bodies starving for nutrients at the cellular level, and juicing is the best way to extract massive amounts of nutrients from vegetables, without having to sit down and eat several pounds of vegetables per day.
+Our modern processed food diet has left our bodies starving for nutrients at the cellular level.

 Let’s review the digestive process, shall we?

 When you chew food, you are essentially juicing food in your mouth.

 You are breaking fruits, veggies, and even meat and sugars down into liquid form.

 Your teeth are working to break open the cell walls in your food, so the nutrients inside can be absorbed by your body.